scogonw/nexus_rmm_scripts/windows_scripts/Wallpaper/README.md

 - Check your internet connection
 - Verify the PowerShell execution policy allows script execution
 - Try running with the local script by placing `set_wallpaper.ps1` in the same directory
+- Check if PowerShell is installed and accessible

 ### Wallpaper Not Applied